First, let’s do a quick comparison of three important sources for raising equity:

 Choosing the Right Partner

-Understanding the type of investor you are dealing with and discussing future day-today management expectations are important starting points.
+Understanding the type of investor when raising equity and discussing future day-today management expectations are important starting points.
 Topics usually discussed at these meetings would include:

 - What latitude will I have on capital expenditures, on hiring, on acquisitions?